 Buzz session/ Stunning start (Mantle of the expert)

-Our thematic curriculum is a journey to showcase all that we have learnt within the theme to create a fabulous finish where we present to an audience of parents and other family members the learning that has taken place.
+Our thematic curriculum is a journey to showcase all that we have learnt within the theme to create a fabulous finish where we present to an audience the learning that has taken place.
 This is the opportunity to share the amazing outcomes our children have created.